donaldRwilliams/blsmeta/README.md

     #> Date: Mon Jun 07 12:21:07 2021

-In the not too distant future (this was written on 6/7/21), it will be possible to compare those effects (e.g., `colorgreen - colorwhte`).
+In the not too distant future (this was written on 6/7/21), it will be possible to compare those effects (e.g., `colorgreen - colorwhite`).

 ## Two-Level Model